bernhard759/BCN-2024SS-TeamGelb-GoalGuru/sys-doc/research/AWS Doc.md

 The SSL certificate has been isssued succesfully.

 ## Amazon ECR service
-A repository in the public registry has been successfully created.
+A repository in the private registry has been successfully created.
+We are using git actions in order to automate the process of pushing a new docker image into the repository.

+## AWS App Runner service
+Created a new service with a public endpoint for the incoming traffic.
+The exposed port is set to 8000.
+Our ECR repository is set as a source, and the process of updating the service in AppRunner is automatic.
+The trigger is a new push in ECR.
+Our domain from Route 53 has been added as a custom domain and the DNS configurations are done.
+The website is online.